 Past Collaborative Work

 Strong primary health care (PHC) is vital to achieving UHC.
 As countries work toward UHC, they recognize that the public sector alone cannot provide all necessary comprehensive PHC services to cover country populations and that countries need to engage and effectively steward both public and private health sectors.
 The Private Sector Engagement collaborative has worked to address the lack of international guidance on engaging the private sector to achieve PHC-oriented UHC.

-Member country representatives from Tamil Nadu State, India, Malaysia, the Philippines, and Vietnam are co-developing a guide designed to help implementers—such as policymakers, practitioners, development agencies, and research institutes—with practical guidance for engaging the private sector to deliver primary health services to achieve universal health coverage.
+Member country representatives from the Tamil Nadu State of India; Malaysia; the Philippines; and Vietnam co-developed Engaging the Private Sector in PHC to Achieve UHC: Advice from Implementers to Implementers, a guide designed to help policymakers, practitioners, development agencies, and research institutes with practical guidance for engaging the private sector to deliver primary health services for UHC.

-On the whole, members have identified that the public and private sectors in most countries are often working in parallel with minimal linkages or collaboration between the two sectors to provide primary health care.
-Modules in this manual will include a series of steps that implementers can take to engage and partner with the private sector, why each step is important, and how to implement the step where possible supported by real-world cases and documentation.
+Members identified that the public and private sectors in most countries often work in parallel with minimal linkages or collaboration between the two sectors in primary health care.
+Modules in this guide include a series of steps that implementers can take to engage and partner with the private sector; why each step is important; and how to implement the step, with real-world examples and documentation.